aliuosio/papercuts-no-more/README.md

 1. Clone this repository `git clone https://github.com/aliuosio/papercuts-nomore.git`
 2. Startup
 `docker compose --profile nvidia up -d (to use nvidia GPU)` or `docker compose (to use CPU)`
-3. For custom API authentication: Ensure `.docker/custom-auth/` ownership is set to root:root

 ### Accessing Services